RandVid/kotlin-seminars/seminar-03/readme.md

 * defend(incomingDamage: Int): Modifies damage taken.

 **Bonus task**:
-1) What if we dont want all charachers have fighing abilities?
-And we want to introduce new class `citizen`?
-It is character, but without fighing behaviour.
-Call the TA, discuss it and then implement :)
+1) What if we don’t want all characters to have combat abilities?
+What if we want to introduce a new Citizen class—a character without fighting behavior?
+Call the TA, discuss the idea, and then implement it!

 ### Task 2
 Implement the Item System